richorama/richorama.github.io/_posts/2015-09-21-serving-angle-brackets.md

 1. `app.engine` registers a templating engine.
 Here we pass in the 'hogan-express' module, and register it as the templating engine for html.
 1. `app.set` sets an application setting.
 First we set the `views` setting, which is the directory where the views are stored.
 We use the `path` module again to refer to a sub-directory called `views`.
 1. We set the default view engine to be html (which refers to the one we registered on the first line).
-1. Finally the `layout` variable is the view which is used as the template.
+1. Finally the `layout` variable is the name of the view which is used as the template.

 Now let's create a directory for our views;